-Michael Potemra is the literary editor of National Review.
+Michael Potemra was the literary editor of National Review.

 Michael Potemra was born in Youngstown, Ohio, in 1964, and spent his childhood years in Montreal, Canada.
 He received a B.A. in philosophy at the Catholic University of America.
 He served as an aide to President Reagan, as a research assistant in the White House speechwriting office.
 He subsequently worked at President Reagan’s grassroots PAC, the Citizens for America, and as speechwriter to three U.S. Senators (Kasten of Wisconsin, Durenberger of Minnesota, and DeWine of Ohio).
-In August 1999, he joined National Review; since 2001, he has been the magazine’s literary editor.
-He has a passion for religion and cats.
+In August 1999, he joined National Review; He was the magazine’s literary editor from 2001 until his death in 2018.
+He had a passion for religion and cats.

 From a book review in this morning’s L.A.
 Times: “While [novelist Cixin] Liu’s humanity on the whole is conservative, some characters . . . are determined to save civilization at all costs.”